sktime/sktime/docs/source/get_involved/code_of_conduct.rst

 The Code of Conduct committee will seek to agree on a resolution by consensus of all members investigating the report in question.
-If the committee cannot reach consensus and deadlocks for over a week, Dr Franz Király, as lead investigator of the sktime project, will break the tie.
+If the committee cannot reach consensus and deadlocks for over a week, Dr Franz Király, as currently longest serving CC member of the sktime project, will break the tie.
-If Dr Franz Király is unable to take part in the discussion due to a conflict of interest, Dr Anthony Bagnall, as an external member of the Code of Conduct committee, will make the decision.

 Possible responses may include: